-InMotion also provides uptime monitoring.
+InMotion Hosting also provides uptime monitoring.
 They, however, focus on the customer support side of downtime.
 They had some downtime in May 2017 due to a bad routing device that interfaced with their bandwidth provider.
-From email alerts to updates to customer support response, they were open and upfront and helpful.
+From email alerts to updates to customer support responses, they were open and upfront, and helpful.

 Usability & Onboarding

 Any good product can turn bad quickly if you can’t figure out how to actually use it.
 And this point is especially true with web hosts.